KauannOliver/gerador-danfe/README.md

-# Danfe Generation System
+# **DANFE Generation System**

-This project was developed to support administration classes at Senac, providing an intuitive system for generating DANFEs.
-It allows essential information entry, making the invoice issuance process more straightforward.
+This project was designed to assist administration classes at Senac by providing a streamlined system for generating DANFEs.
+It simplifies the invoice issuance process with an intuitive interface and automated features.

-MAIN FEATURES

-1. The system allows complete entry of issuer and recipient data, such as company name, CNPJ/CPF, state registration, and address.
-Integrated with the Correios ZIP code API, it automatically fills in addresses for added efficiency.
+---

+## **MAIN FEATURES**

+### 1. **Issuer and Recipient Data Entry**
+   - Users can enter essential details, including company name, CNPJ/CPF, state registration, and address.
+   - Integrated with the Correios ZIP code API to auto-fill address fields, enhancing efficiency and reducing errors.

+### 2. **Transport Details**
-2. It includes transport details, such as carrier name, CNPJ, state registration, and freight.
-Users can assign freight responsibility, calculate total costs, and include product weight.
+   - Captures transport information such as carrier name, CNPJ, state registration, and freight details.
+   - Allows assignment of freight responsibility, calculation of total transport costs, and inclusion of product weight.

+### 3. **Product Module**
-3. The product module allows items to be added to the DANFE, with fields for code, description, quantity, unit price, and discount.
-The system calculates the total for each item, applying any discounts.
+   - Enables users to add items to the DANFE, with fields for:
+     - Product code, description, quantity, unit price, and discount.
+   - Automatically calculates the total for each item, factoring in any applicable discounts.

+### 4. **Responsive User Experience**
-4. Using Bootstrap and jQuery, the system offers a responsive and user-friendly experience.
-Masking is applied to CNPJ, phone, and ZIP fields, reducing errors and improving data accuracy.
+   - Built with Bootstrap and jQuery for a user-friendly, responsive design.
+   - Field masking for CNPJ, phone, and ZIP code fields reduces errors and ensures accurate data input.

-5. Once filled, the system generates a complete DANFE for printing, organizing all information in an easily viewable layout, ready for use in fiscal documents.

-TECHNOLOGIES USED

-1. HTML and Bootstrap: Structure and responsive interface design.
+### 5. **DANFE Generation**
+   - Generates a complete, printable DANFE that organizes all entered information in a clear and accessible layout.
+   - Designed for use as a fiscal document, ready for immediate application.

+---

+## **TECHNOLOGIES USED**

+### 1. **HTML and Bootstrap**
+   - Provides a structured, responsive interface for ease of use.

+### 2. **JavaScript and jQuery**
-2. JavaScript and jQuery: Field automation and integration with the ZIP code API.
+   - Powers field automation and integration with the Correios ZIP code API.

+### 3. **JSON**
-3. JSON: Temporary storage and data handling for DANFE generation.
+   - Used for temporary data storage and handling during DANFE generation.

-CONCLUSION
+---

+## **CONCLUSION**

-The DANFE generation system is a practical tool for administration classes, simplifying the creation of invoices and integrating issuer, recipient, transport, and product details into an accessible, printable format.
+The **DANFE Generation System** is a valuable tool for teaching administrative processes, simplifying invoice creation with intuitive data entry and automation.
+By integrating issuer, recipient, transport, and product details into a printable format, the system ensures accuracy and efficiency, making it a practical solution for academic and professional use.